Ernesto Cardenal

-Ernesto Cardenal Martínez (20 January 1925 – 1 March 2020) was a Nicaraguan Catholic priest, poet, and politician.
+Ernesto Cardenal Martínez (20 January 1925 – 1 March 2020) was a Nicaraguan Catholic priest, revolutionary, poet, and politician.
 He was a liberation theologian and the founder of the primitivist art community in the Solentiname Islands, where he lived for more than ten years (1965–1977).
 A former member of the Nicaraguan Sandinistas, he was Nicaragua's minister of culture from 1979 to 1987.
 He was prohibited from administering the sacraments in 1984 by Pope John Paul II, but rehabilitated by Pope Francis in 2019.

 Early life

 Cardenal was born into an upper-class family in Granada, Nicaragua.
 He studied at Colegio Centro América in Nicaragua.
 One of his brothers was fellow priest Fernando Cardenal.
 A first cousin of the poet Pablo Antonio Cuadra, Cardenal studied literature in Managua and then from 1942 to 1946 in Mexico and from 1947 to 1949 in New York City.
 In 1949 and 1950, he traveled through Italy, Spain and Switzerland.

 In July 1950, he returned to Nicaragua, where he participated in the 1954 April Revolution against Anastasio Somoza García's regime.
 The coup d'état failed and ended with the deaths of many of his associates.
 After a deep mystical experience that Cardenal had on June 2, 1956, in 1957 he entered the Trappist Monastery of Gethsemani (Kentucky, United States), joining another poet-priest, Thomas Merton, who was the master of novices; but in 1959, he left to study theology in Cuernavaca, Mexico.